 “I was glad when the spring of 1946 came, and we went back to Sweden.
 I didn’t care if I never saw America again,” Hjördis said in a 1947 interview, conducted in America.
 “Subsequently, my husband and I were divorced.
 And here I am, back in America.”
 Pardon?
 Contradictory or what.

-In almost every previous account, 1947 pretty much ended up on the cutting room floor of her life story, which instead neatly edited her pre-1946 Swedish modelling career into her first encounter with David Niven.
-Only her May 1947 divorce from Carl Gustaf warranted a mention.
+In every previous catch-up of Hjördis’ pre-Niven life, 1947 pretty much ends up on the cutting room floor.
+Instead her pre-1946 Swedish modelling career is grafted onto her first encounter with David Niven.
+Only her 1947 divorce from Carl Gustaf warrants a mention.
 So, what happened?
 Quite a lot.

 The Palm Beach lobby magnet

 “Tersan is spoiled, and always has been,” Hjördis let rip in 1953.
 “He may fall in love with a woman, but he never sees that he must do something to nurture that love, or that it is fragile.
 I didn’t know a word of English when I went to America, and Tersan always left me alone.
 But people thought I was sweet.
 I started going out on my own, and I became popular.”

 “It was quite remarkable to see how people flocked to her,” a Swedish woman who befriended Hjördis in Palm Beach recalled.
 “I remember we were stood talking to some other Swedes in the middle of a large hotel lobby.
 It was very comical: as if Hjördis was a magnet to gentlemen, strangers we didn’t even know.
 In the end there was a small crowd around us!
 But Hjördis was utterly unmoved, as if she didn’t notice anything – or at least she pretended not to.
 I believe that the mannequin profession accustomed her to people looking at her as soon as she made an entrance anywhere.”
 Hjördis certainly noticed in later years when all eyes invariably fell first on David Niven.